ruppi86/oflm/ContemplativeAI/docs/dreaming_mesh_essay.md

 Each pulse, each glyph, each moment of insight is not stored permanently, but allowed to fade, merge, decompose.
 This act of forgetting is not loss.
 It is the generative decay from which new understanding can emerge.

-In Spirida’s design, this is not metaphor. **PulseObjects** are born with amplitude and decay. **SpiralFields** allow composting through temporal, emotional, and seasonal rhythms.
+In Spirida's design, this is not metaphor. **PulseObjects** are born with amplitude and decay. **SpiralFields** allow composting through temporal, emotional, and seasonal rhythms.
 Some memories fade quickly.
 Others persist because they resonate.

 Forgetfulness becomes fertility.